Ask Us About Partnering!

 Mission: Restore, Rebuild, and Reclaim Futures through education, career, health, and social programs impacting communities.

 Our founders bring expertise in the arts, technology, engineering, education, workforce development, community building, diversity, and health & wellness.
-The launch team, Dr. Lin and Margo Dawson have decades of training and development expertise in higher education, K-12 schools, diversity and inclusion training, workforce development, faith-based leadership, and community relations.
+The launch team, Dr. Lin and Margo Dawson have decades of training and development expertise in higher education administration, K-12 schools, entrepreneurship, diversity and inclusion training, workforce development, faith-based leadership, and community relations.
 They began tackling issues of race, violence, and workplace inequity over 25 years ago consulting with groups like The Blackstone Rape Crisis Center, NC Legal Aid, John Deere, Quintiles, IBM, Explores Museum, Kenyan Tribal Leaders (Nairobi), Study Circles on Race & Ethnic Relations (sponsored by the YWCA & League of Women Voters), The National Consortium for Academics and Sports, and others.